Virtual data room for features hero.

 Per-user pricing

 You pay per person who has access.
 Common in enterprise tools.
-Gets expensive fast when you're sharing with 10+ investors.
+Gets expensive fast when you're sharing with 10+ visitors.
 A deal room with 20 viewers at $30 per user is $600/month just for access.

 Per-page or per-document pricing